coral-xyz/xnft-quickstart/README.md

 ## Developing

-Once you've installed Backpack, get started building your xNFT with these setps.
+Once you've installed Backpack, get started building your xNFT with these steps.

 ### Install